Riverside grandmother hospitalized with COVID-19; family says she was exposed to virus while in medical care

-RIVERSIDE (KABC) -- The family members of Gloria Solis are holding tight to memories of this light in their lives, as she is now fighting to stay alive.
-The proud Riverside mother and adoring grandmother is hospitalized with COVID-19.

-"I'm really just trying to stay strong ad keep it together.
+"I'm really just trying to stay strong and keep it together.
 I understand there are difficult decisions that may need to be made," said Salvador Solis.

 She tested positive and remained asymptomatic for over a week.
 Then the virus progressed.
 Gloria came down with pneumonia, and infections that required emergency dialysis.
 She's now on a ventilator, unable to speak.